-Schweinsteiger then had a chance to make it 2-0 with another free header, but squandered it.
+Scweinsteiger then had a chance to make it 2-0 with another free header, but squandered it.
 It was not long before he made amends.

 Saed Kolasinac took down Robben just outside the box, Schweinsteiger claimed the resulting free kick ahead of the Dutchman and Toni Kroos, and bent it brilliantly into the bottom corner, via the inside of the post.

-Bayern started the second half in much the same way they finished the first.
+Bayern started the second half in much the same way it finished the first.
 Robben drove down to the byline, pulled the ball back, and Gomez was able to touch it into the path of Alaba, who got his second of the game with a neat finish.

-Seconds later, it could have been four when Robben and Gomez beat the offside trap, but rather than square it to his team-mate, the Dutchman elected to try to chip Hildebrand, and sent the ball onto the roof of the net.
+Seconds later, it could have been four when Robben and Gomez beat the offside trap, but rather than square it to his teammate, the Dutchman elected to try to chip Hildebrand, and sent the ball onto the roof of the net.